mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         *no description available*

 .. py:function:: mitsuba.mueller.linear_retarder(phase)

-    Overloaded function.

-    1. ``linear_retarder(phase: drjit.llvm.ad.Float) -> drjit.llvm.ad.Matrix4f``

-    Constructs the Mueller matrix of a linear retarder which has its fast axis aligned horizontally.

-    This implements the general case with arbitrary phase shift and can be used to construct the common special cases of quarter-wave and half- wave plates.

-    "Polarized Light, Third Edition" by Dennis H. Goldstein, Ch.
-6 eq.
-    (6.43) (Note that the fast and slow axis were flipped in the first edition by Edward Collett.)

-    Parameter ``phase`` (drjit.llvm.ad.Float):
-        The phase difference between the fast and slow axis

-    2. ``linear_retarder(phase: :py:obj:`mitsuba.Color3f`) -> drjit::Matrix<mitsuba::Color<drjit::DiffArray<(JitBackend)2, float>, 3ul>, 4ul>``

     Constructs the Mueller matrix of a linear retarder which has its fast axis aligned horizontally.